gvisoc/gvisoc/README.md

 ### Hi there 👋

+Welcome!

+My name is Gabriel, I am a Software Architect from Spain, and I moved to Australia in 2017.

+- 🐧 I am consistently using Linux since 1997 in some capacity, and exclusively since 2020.
+I use Fedora at the moment.
+- ☕ I mainly use Java to proof concepts before applying them at work or in my personal projects.
+- 🐍 I also like to play with Python and other languages, but at a much lower level.
+- 💎 I use Jekyll to publish stuff at my blogs.
+- 👋 I am on Mastodon!
+Say hi back and know more at <a rel="me" href="https://aus.social/@gvisoc">@gvisoc@aus.social</a>

 <!--
 **gvisoc/gvisoc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.